 An illustration showing long-term results of gynecomastia treatment.

-Monitoring hormone levels and making healthy lifestyle choices can help sustain long-term results and ensure continued satisfaction with the surgical outcomes.
+Monitoring hormone levels and making healthy lifestyle choices can help sustain long-term results and ensure continued success with the surgical outcomes.

 Dr Beldholm’s Final Words

-Combining subcutaneous mastectomy with liposuction offers a comprehensive and effective treatment for gynaecomastia.
-This approach not only addresses the physical aspects of the condition but also significantly improves cosmetic outcomes, leading to higher patient satisfaction.
+Combining subcutaneous mastectomy with Suction-assisted Lipectomy (VASER Liposuction) offers a comprehensive and effective treatment for gynaecomastia.
+This approach not only focuses on the physical aspects of the condition but also significantly elevates cosmetic outcomes, leading to higher patient success.
 By understanding the procedures, benefits, and necessary postoperative care, individuals can make informed decisions about their treatment.
-Ultimately, this combined technique provides a promising solution for those seeking to alleviate the physical and emotional burdens of gynecomastia.
+Ultimately, this combined technique provides a promising solution for those seeking to alleviate the physical and emotional burdens of gynaecomastia.

 Download our free ebook: “Gynaecomastia Surgery – Must know facts”